lydiajun/lydiajun.github.io/essays/Why I'm Majoring in MIS.md

 Hearing such relieving input finally pushed me to take on MIS.
 I'm interested in technology?
 Check.
 I'm open to a technology-related career?
 Check.
 I won't be discouraged by the immense effort I will need to put in to learn coding?
 I wouldn't have checked this off a couple of months ago, but I can now.

 As technological advancement persists forward at a rapid pace, I'm realizing the increasing importance of technology across various sectors today.
-I'm excited at the possibility of becoming a knowledgable leader of who can identify the technological solutions an organization needs.
+I'm excited at the possibility of becoming a knowledgable leader who can identify the technological solutions an organization needs.
 I'm also confident that I hold the analytical, critical thinking, and teamworking skills needed to succeed in a MIS career.
 For these reasons, I am majoring in MIS.